LWFlouisa/UFBlog/_posts/2025-05-06-UploadedFairyPage12_MastodonTransphobia_UpdatesOnGames.md

 This is why we don't need to have rules like this, without checking to make sure the person we're suspending is not in fact left-wing themselves or transgendered.
 What's even more unbelievable is the fact that this instance supposedly resides in Germany, where I thought there were laws against targeted harassment of trans people.

 The way that susupensions are determined on Mastodon and activitypub needs a severe overhaul.

+Going forward I'll probably work toward running my own Mastodon, Peertube, and Diaspora instances, or hire someone to set one up for me.
+But I'm going to be directed people away from using Mastodon.social in the pursuit of other Mastodon instances that are more tolerant of LGBT people.